 The Workforce Innovation and Opportunity Act (WIOA) is the nation’s principal workforce development legislation, providing funds to address the employment and training needs of dislocated workers, and low income adults and youth.

 The funding for WIOA comes from the US Department of Labor.
-Isothermal Planning & Development Commission and the Region C Workforce Development Board administers programs locally.
+The Isothermal Planning & Development Commission and the Region C Workforce Development Board administer programs locally.
 Access to programs is provided at the local NC Works Career Centers in Rutherford, Cleveland, and McDowell Counties.
-Services may be accessed at the Polk County Library.
+Services may also be accessed at the Polk County Library.